milikicn/shouter-web/README.md

-#Clojure application demonstrating the use of Ring, Compojure, Hiccup and database.
+#Shouter

-This web application is a tutorial for learnign basic Clojure web stack.
+This web application is a tutorial for learning basic Clojure web stack: Ring, Compojure, Hiccup and database.
 Each branch is a step in the tutorial.

 #Credits